The Seniors’ Perspective on College Applications

 By Rohan D. ’25 It has been over one month since Russia invaded Ukraine.
 Russian troops have been advancing toward Kyiv, the capital of Ukraine.
 A war of aggression, the Russian invasion […]

-A Surprisingly Contentious Supreme Court Confirmation: Kentanji Brown Jackson
+A Surprisingly Contentious Supreme Court Confirmation: Ketanji Brown Jackson

 By Spencer M-D. ’25 The Senate Judiciary Committee confirmation process for Judge Ketanji Brown Jackson has been quite the rollercoaster, with senators up in arms arguing over what should be a non-partisan […]